-The Democratic National Committee (DNC) is the principal organization governing the United States Democratic Party on a day-to-day basis.
+The Democratic National Committee is the principal organization governing the United States Democratic Party on a day to day basis.
 While it is responsible for overseeing the process of writing a platform every four years,

 the DNC's central focus is on campaign and political activity in support of Democratic Party candidates, and not on public policy.
 The DNC was established at the 1848 Democratic National Convention.

 Become a Volunteer.
-One of the best ways to help the Democratic Party is to volunteer.
-The Democratic Party depends on volunteers to help propel its candidates
+One of the best ways to support the Democratic Party is to become a volunteer.

 Alternative energy is any energy source that is an alternative to fossil fuel.
 These alternatives are intended to replace fossil fuels.